Travel in Iceland remains normal. See details on the latest eruption

 5. IT’S NOT AS COLD AS YOU THINK!

-Yes, you will technically be in the Arctic and that is not quite the same as snorkeling in the tropics: To use an informal description, the water has a mild chill.
+In Iceland, you will technically be in the Arctic and that is not quite the same as snorkeling in the tropics.
+To use an informal description, the water has a mild chill.
 It will be above freezing at around 35 degrees Fahrenheit, and easily comfortable enough to snorkel or dive in for 30-40 minutes (the typical swim time).
-That said, you will be wearing a dry suit, gloves and hood, with only your hands and face exposed to water.
+That said, you will be wearing a dry suit, gloves, and hood, with only your hands and face exposed to water.

 6. LOCAL GUIDES CAN ENHANCE YOUR EXPERIENCE

-Enlisting the help of an experienced guide, especially when snorkeling, outsources the research, worry and logistics of your Arctic adventures, leaving you free to (ahem) soak up the natural splendor.
+Enlisting the help of an experienced guide, especially when snorkeling, outsources the research, worry, and logistics of your arctic adventures, leaving you free to soak up the natural splendor.
 You can find out more about snorkeling and diving in Iceland on our tour pages.

 Ready to try snorkeling?
 Why not book your first snorkeling tour in Silfra today?